-Hi – My name is Mark, I am originally from Upstate New York.
-I am a 36-year-old guy with a beautiful wife, Erin, and a handsome 8 year-old son, Keegan.
+Hi – My name is Mark, I am originally from Oswego, New York.
+I am a 38-year-old guy with a beautiful wife, Erin, and two boys.
+Keegan is 10 years old and Beckett is 1.

-I am currently in Elgin AFB, FL as the 7th Special Forces Group Engineer.
+I am currently going back to school for Geographic Information Science and Technology at Georgia Tech.
 When I am not traveling, working, working out, spending time with my family or sleeping.
-I am developing this site, trying to help others pass the PE Exam and also continue to learn myself.
+I am developing this site, trying to help others pass the PE Exam and continuing to learn myself.

 As a civil engineer enthusiast, I highly recommend studying for and passing the PE Exam.
 It is a noteworthy cause and upon passing it will say volumes about yourself, your dedication to your craft, as well as the dedication to your industry.